-1 Introduction
+1. Introduction

 Interacting lines and more generally manifolds play an important role in many areas of modern physics.
-Examples of lines are self-avoiding polymers [1], vortex-lines in super-conductors [2], directed polymers in a disordered environment, also equivalent to surface growth [3], diffusion of particles and many more.
+Examples of lines are selfavoiding polymers [1], vortex-lines in superconductors [2], directed polymers in a disordered environment, also equivalent to surface growth [3], diffusion of particles and many more.
 Generalizing results to membranes often poses severe problems, but also new insight into physics.
-Recently, a lot of work has been devoted to self-avoiding membranes (see [4] for a review).
+Recently, a lot of work has been devoted to selfavoiding membranes (see [4] for a review).
 Applications reach as far as high-energy physics, where strings and M-branes have been proposed as a general framework for unifying all fundamental interactions.

-In this article, we focus on the statistical physics of systems without disorder.
-We think of situations like the binding and unbinding of a long chain as e.g. a polymer or a membrane on a wall or the wetting of an interface.
-More precisely, we study the interaction of a single freely fluctuating manifold with another non-fluctuating, fixed object.
-Depending on whether the interaction is attractive or repulsive, one can distinguish two different scenarios: One may either observe a delocalization transition from an attractive substrate as in wetting phenomena or steric repulsions by a fluctuating manifold.
+In this paper, we focus on the statistical physics of systems without disorder.
+We think of situations like the binding and unbinding of a long chain such as a polymer or a membrane on a wall or the wetting of an interface.
+More precisely, we study the interaction of a single freely fluctuating manifold with another nonfluctuating, fixed object.
+Depending on whether the interaction is attractive or repulsive, one can distinguish two different scenarios: one may either observe a delocalization transition from an attractive substrate as in wetting phenomena or steric repulsions by a fluctuating manifold.
 Both cases have in common that excluded volume effects become important.
-The situation for polymers or a 1-dimensional interface is relatively simple: One knows that in this case polymers interacting with a defect or a wall (excluding or not half of the space) as well as short-range critical wetting are in the same universality class [5,6].
-For two-dimensional interfaces, the situation is more complicated, and a lot of effort has been spent to understand e.g. the delocalization transition [7-14].
+The situation for polymers or a one-dimensional interface is relatively simple: one knows that in this case polymers interacting with a defect or a wall (excluding or not half of the space) as well as short-range critical wetting are in the same universality class [5,6].
+For two-dimensional interfaces, the situation is more complicated, and a lot of effort has been spent on understanding for example the delocalization transition [7-14].
 Particularly, one is interested in critical wetting for the case of a short-ranged interaction potential.
-Then, it can not be approximated by a polynomial in the field \vec{r} and the conventional field-theoretic approach known from φ^4 -theory fails.
-This led to a couple of different ansätze [8,9,11-13], among others the functional renormalization group approach of [12,13].
+Then, it cannot be approximated by a polynomial in the field $\vec{r}$ and the conventional field-theoretic approach known from $\phi^4$ -theory fails.
+This led to a couple of different ansätze [8,9,11-13], among others the functional renormalization group approach of [12, 13].

-Here we follow a different route: We start by constructing a systematic perturbative renormalization group treatment of the delocalization transition as well as the universal repulsive force exerted by a membrane on a point, line or more generally hyper-plane like defect.
-We therefore introduce a flexible "phantom" manifold of internal dimension $0 \le D \le 2$.
-By introducing a δ -potential in a subspace \mathcal{E} of dimension d', part of the embedding space $\mathbb{R}^{d+d'}$ (see fig. 1.1) we punish configurations crossing \mathcal{E} .
-Neglecting the effect of self-avoidance between distinct points within the fluctuating manifold, the free energy of a given configuration reads:
+Here we follow a different route: we start by constructing a systematic perturbative renormalization group treatment of the delocalization transition as well as the universal repulsive force exerted by a membrane on a point, line or more generally hyper-plane-like defect.
+We therefore introduce a flexible 'phantom' manifold of internal dimension $0 \le D \le 2$ .
+By introducing a $\delta$ -potential in a subspace $\mathcal{E}$ of dimension d', part of the embedding space $\mathbb{R}^{d+d'}$ (see figure 1) we punish configurations crossing $\mathcal{E}$ .
+Neglecting the effect of selfavoidance between distinct points within the fluctuating manifold, the free energy of a given configuration reads where $\vec{r}(x)$ is the position of monomer $x \in \mathcal{M}$ in embedding space $\mathbb{R}^{d+d'}$ , and $\mathcal{M}$ denotes the D-dimensional coordinate space of the manifold.
+In the case of a polymer this is simply the internal chain length. $g_0$ is the attractive or repulsive interaction, of dimension (in inverse length-units)